-This program funds a range of faculty-student projects not eligible for HHMI funding but not limited to archival research, research in preparation for honors theses or other significant student projects, and projects in the studio arts, music and theatre.
+This program funds a range of faculty-student projects not eligible for HHMI funding including but not limited to archival research, research in preparation for honors theses or other significant student projects, conference travel with students for faculty not participating on the conference program, and projects in the studio arts, music and theatre.
 Projects may involve collaborative faculty-student research, faculty supervised undergraduate research, or intensive projects in the arts, music and theatre.
 The goal is to accommodate different types of faculty-student projects aimed at improving student learning and strengthening faculty teaching and/or scholarship.
 Tenured and tenure-track faculty members, full-time coaches, librarians and academic affairs staff with faculty rank may apply.
 Part-time and visiting faculty may apply with departmental approval.
 The program pays faculty and student project expenses during the academic year.
-For up to eight summer weeks, the program pays faculty and student stipends, student housing, project expenses, travel and other items related to the particular project.
-The Office of the Provost will be sending out the Call for Proposals in fall.
-To review the Call for Proposals for the Faculty-Student Projects Funds please click here.
+For up to eight summer weeks, the program pays faculty and student stipends and student housing, project expenses, travel and other items related to the particular project.
+The deadline for the proposals is Friday, March 6, 2015.
+Please submit proposals via email to Christine Vasquez (firstname.lastname@example.org) and direct any questions to the Dean of the Faculty.

 Sam Taylor Awards

 The Sabbatical Leave Program supports the long-term professional growth of the faculty by funding semester-long leave for innovative, substantial research projects consistent with the faculty member’s plans for long-term professional growth and development.
 Faculty are encouraged to discuss potential projects with the Provost and their Department Chair well in advance of application.
-Policies, eligibility, kinds of supported activities, financial considerations, procedures for application, deadlines and timelines are all available in the 12-13 Faculty Handbook (pp. 63-66).
+Policies, eligibility, kinds of supported activities, financial considerations, procedures for application, deadlines and timelines are all available in the Faculty Handbook.
 The deadline for submission of sabbatical proposals are due mid-October.
+A sabbatical cover sheet is required.
 Note: Some deadlines fall as far as two years prior to your anticipated sabbatical leave.

 Institutional Review Board